ayaanhossain/ShareDB/docs/API.md

 **multiget(self, key_iter)**

-User function to return a generator of values for a given iterable of keys.
+User function to return an iterator of values for a given iterable of keys in ShareDB instance.

 | argument | type | description | default |
 |--|--|--|--|